mollyfish/Front-end-Developer-Interview-Questions/answers.md

 * What are the different ways to visually hide content (and make it available only for screen readers)?
 * Have you ever used a grid system, and if so, what do you prefer?
 * Have you used or implemented media queries or mobile specific layouts/CSS?
+  * Yes.
+I try to design all projects using a mobile-first approach.
+If a media query is needed, I use them to adjust the layout for progressively larger viewports.
 * Are you familiar with styling SVG?
+  * Somewhat.
+I have used them in projects, and I understand the principles.
 * How do you optimize your webpages for print?
+  * I create a media="print" CSS sheet that strips out background color, large graphics, unneccessary images, etc, and resizes text to fill the width of the page and be a readable size.
+Often this means increasing the body text size and reducing heading sizes.
 * What are some of the "gotchas" for writing efficient CSS?
+  * Don't overspecify your selectors, so you don't trap yourself in a specificity war down the road.
+Use a naming convention and follow it.
 * What are the advantages/disadvantages of using CSS preprocessors?
   * Describe what you like and dislike about the CSS preprocessors you have used.
 * How would you implement a web design comp that uses non-standard fonts?